Make more money. Attain financial freedom. Live happier.

 If you’re on SSI, there are several work incentives you may qualify for.
 These include:

 When figuring your monthly benefits payment, SSI ignores the first $65 of your earned income, plus one-half of the remainder.
 This is called the Earned Income Exclusion.
-This means that you can make more money from a combination of work income and SSI payments than you can from SSI payments alone.
+A combination of work income and SSI payments can mean more money for you than SSI payments alone.

 This program assists Vermonters who are receiving Social Security Benefits (SSI or SSDI).
 If you are interested in returning to work but you are concerned about what will happen to your benefits and health care if you do work, VR Benefits Counselors can help.
 In most cases, people on Social Security Disability benefits are financially better off if they work – as long as they understand the work incentives.
 Our Benefits Counselors can help you: